-Are you considering reading through the whole Bible in 2015?
+Are you considering reading through the whole Bible in this year?
 If so, I highly recommend reading chronologically.
-While I’ve written in the past about why this is my favorite way to read the Bible, I thought I’d share some actual plans I – and others I know – have used in the past (and the one I’ll be using for Bible Read Thru 2015).
+While I’ve written in the past about why this is my favorite way to read the Bible, I thought I’d share some actual plans I – and others I know – have used in the past (and the one I’ll be using for my Rapid Bible Read Thru).

 Whether you want a reading plan for your phone or tablet, a plan you can print and use with a Bible you already own, or a physical Bible that’s already laid out for you in chronological order – this post will get you headed in the right direction.